-Sarah has a reputation as a skilled advocate and a barrister who will deliver robust advice whilst not losing sight of the need for sensitivity towards lay clients in often very difficult circumstances.
+Sarah has a reputation as a skilled advocate who will deliver robust advice whilst not losing sight of the need for sensitivity towards lay clients in often very difficult circumstances.

 She is qualified to take instructions on a direct access basis and welcomes queries on that basis via her clerks.

 Sarah has a significant financial relief and trusts of land practice with particular emphasis on complex cases entailing businesses and family trusts.
 She regularly cross-examines accountants and actuaries as part of this practice.
 She has a particular interest in financial injunctions.

 Sarah has conducted multiple relocation cases - both external and internal, as well as regularly acting in residence and contact disputes.

 Sarah is highly experienced in managing complex and demanding public law children cases, mounting a successful appeal in The Supreme Court led by Gwynneth Knowles QC.
 She has developed a reputation for skilled cross examination, forceful submissions and well-honed skeleton arguments in cases of serious maltreatment and neglect, including cases of sexual abuse, child rape, fabricated and induced illness, emotional abuse and neglect and radicalisation.